Join the Team!

 Questions about how to make your application stand out?
 Check out some Advice from the Boss!

-Every fall, TBL offers a twelve-week internship focusing primarily on the editing aspect of our organization.
+Every spring, TBL offers a twelve-week internship focusing primarily on the editing aspect of our organization.
 The first eight weeks include an extensive training program with our professional editorial staff during which interns learn how to coach writers from first drafts to polished publications.
 For the remaining four weeks, interns will have the opportunity to work as independent Junior Editors.

-The fall internship session will also include a focus on writing.
+The spring internship session will also include a focus on writing.
 Working with our publishing director, interns will be asked to provide writing samples and will be directed toward the end best suited to their writing abilities.
 This can include writing reviews, conducting author interviews, contributing to the resource center, and other tasks.

-Internship dates: January–March
+Internship dates: TBA

-TBL offers a Spring Internship with a primary focus on the publishing and editorial aspects of our organization.
+TBL offers a Summer Internship with a primary focus on the publishing and editorial aspects of our organization.
 From handling author contacts to conceptualizing and incorporating artwork into our print journal, this internship requires all applicants to possess strong organization and nonfiction writing skills.
 Interns will also contribute to our online publications and the marketing and distribution of F(r)iction.

 Other Staff Positions